JavierRamiroGarcia/NG-Tax/NG-Tax-v1/NG-Tax-v1 user manual.md

 **Your mapping file should contain these tab separated columns:**

 * First column **#SampleID** name.
-Underscores are not allowed, only periods (obviously every sample name should be different)
+Underscores are not allowed, but periods are allowed.
+Every sample should have a different name.
 * Second column **BarcodeSequence**, barcode associated to the sample.
 * Third column **LibraryNumber**, library associated to the sample (given by the user), should contain two digits that can go from 01 to 99.
-Hence, up to 100 libraries can potentially be included in a study.
+Hence, up to 99 libraries can be included in a study.
 * Fourth column **Direction**, p is the option for paired-end reads.
 * Fifth column **LibraryName**, names given by the sequencing provider.
 * Sixth column **ProjectName**, name given to the study.